Kids in Costa Rica Featured

 There are fabulous beaches on the far end of the park, so don’t forget your beach supplies.
 Keep an eye on your bag!
 We saw this clever monkey try to unzip a bag that belonged to the party next to us.
 We were basking in the moments we had the whole place to ourselves, as 30 minutes later the crowds appeared.

-Beware: These “Beach Apple” trees often grow along the tree lines of beaches in Manuel Antonio and they are highly poisonous to touch and eat.
+Beware: “Beach Apple” trees often grow along the tree lines of beaches in Manuel Antonio and they are highly poisonous to touch and eat.
 Be aware of your surroundings before settling into a spot on the beach to be sure you have a good distance from these trees.

-Rainmaker Conservation Park – Kids In Costa Rica
+Rainmaker Conservation Park

 Rainmaker Conservation Park gave us a much more authentic rainforest hike than we found at Manuel Antonio or the Mistico Hanging Bridges.